top of page

 Repent and Turn

 Ezekiel doesn't just say that God says to repent, he says God says to "repent and turn".
-Repentance with just a lot of sorrow is empty.
-Nothing really changes.
+Repentance with just a lot of sorrow is empty, nothing really changes.
 When we turn from our sin - that is the action God expects from our sorrow.
+We know that God is faithful to forgive us from our sins when we confess them (1 John 1:9).

 In the early church the book of Acts thunders with the command to repent (emphasis added).